AdobeDocs/experience-platform.en/help/sources/tutorials/ui/monitor-streaming.md

 ![records-with-warnings](../../images/tutorials/monitor-streaming/records-with-warnings.png)

-The [!UICONTROL Error diagnostics preview] window allows you too preview up to 100 errors and/or warnings regarding your dataflow run.
+The [!UICONTROL Error diagnostics preview] window allows you to preview up to 100 errors and/or warnings regarding your dataflow run.
 From here, you can also download the ingestion failure manifest for more information, using the [!DNL Data Access] API.

 ![diagnostics](../../images/tutorials/monitor-streaming/diagnostics.png)